 A backpacker can also apply for other temporary work visas or even a permanent visa while in Australia provided, of course, that he otherwise qualifies.
-The most popular visas applied for by backpackers whilst in Australia are a) permanent residency visas and b) employer-sponsored temporary work visas.
+In recent years, the normal way of achieving permanent residency in Australia is to a) arrive in Australia on a temporary working visa, b) then obtain an employer-sponsored temporary work visa and c) apply for permanent residency after two years.
+The most popular visas applied for by backpackers whilst in Australia are a) employer-sponsored temporary work visas and b) permanent residency visas.
 If a backpacker applies for a permanent visa, then in judging his eligibility, he will be awarded extra points for having spent time on a working holiday in Australia.
 A backpacker who applies for permanent or temporary residence will stand a strong chance of obtaining it if a) he has professional or trade qualifications, b) he has some years work experience in his profession or trade and c) he speaks fluent English.
 It generally takes from 5 to 8 months between applying for a work visa and obtaining it.

 Further information regarding obtaining permanent and temporary visas can be obtained at the Immigration Department's website.
 Applications can be made online.

 Australian residents carry a Medicare card.
 This entitles them to free or subsidised medical care.
-Non-residents are not entitled to subsidised medical care.
-But Australia has concluded reciprocal medical agreements with the following countries viz.
+Non-residents, e.g. working holiday visa holders, are not entitled to subsidised medical care unless covered by treaty.
+Australia has concluded reciprocal medical agreements with the following countries viz.
 UK, Ireland, New Zealand, Norway, Sweden, Finland, Netherlands, Belgium, Italy, Malta, Slovenia.

 Residents of these countries, with the exceptions of New Zealand and Ireland, mostly have access to health care on the same basis as Australian residents i.e. they get free public hospital care, a refund of doctors' fees and subsidised prescriptions.
 However, backpackers from Italy and Malta are covered only for the first six months of their stay.
 Backpackers can apply in person at at any Medicare office and obtain a Medicare card similar to the card carried by Australian residents.
+They must produce their passports to Medicare.
 Many doctors charge only the set fee ( i.e. "bulk bill") so the patient has nothing further to pay in those cases.
 Residents of New Zealand and Ireland are also entitled to free public hospital care and subsidised prescriptions but not a refund of doctors' fees.
 However, they can have free access to a doctor by attending an out-patients' clinic at a public hospital.
-Backpackers who are not residents of any of the afore-mentioned countries will have to rely on their travel insurance to get a refund.
+Backpackers who are not residents of any of the afore-mentioned countries will have to rely on their travel insurance, if any, to get a refund.

 If a backpacker has paid medical expenses in Australia and he is entitled to a refund, he can obtain the refund by applying in person at any Medicare office or online.
 He should take his passport with him when when attending for medical treatment and also when claiming the refund.

-For example, assume Fiona, a UK backpacker, sees a doctor who "bulk bills" and pays her a $36 consultation fee.
-She obtains a prescription for "the pill" from her.
-Next she goes along to her nearest Medicare office, presents the doctor's receipt and her passport and then obtains a cash refund of the $36.
+For example, assume Fiona, a UK backpacker holding a Medicare card, sees a doctor who "bulk bills" and therefore pays nothing to the doctor for the consultation.
+She obtains a prescription for "the pill" from the doctor.
 Then she goes along to her local pharmacist and pays him the standard prescription charge of $36.10 to have the prescription dispensed.

 paid by their ex-employers on their behalf.
 "Superannuation contributions" is